Jessica Biel: Rise to prominence (2003–2012)

-Biel was cast in her first top-billing role in The Texas Chainsaw Massacre.
+Biel was cast in her first top-billing role in The Texas Chainsaw Massacre remake.
 Although the film met with negative reviews, it was a commercial success, scoring the number-one spot in its opening week and going on to earn more than $80 million in the U.S. In 2003, Biel began work on the third installment of the Blade film series, Blade: Trinity.
 Despite negative reviews, Trinity was a box office hit, grossing $150 million worldwide.
 After finishing it in 2004, she headed to Australia to shoot the action-thriller Stealth.
 Biel also appeared in the 2004 film Cellular; played a supporting role, Ellen, in the romantic comedy Elizabethtown (2005); and starred in the indie film London.
 In 2005, Esquire named her the "Sexiest Woman Alive" in a six-part series with each month revealing a different body part and clue to the woman's identity.

 In 2006, Biel played a turn-of-the-century duchess in the period piece The Illusionist, co-starring Edward Norton and Paul Giamatti.
 While her casting was met with a mixed response, her performance was ultimately praised.
 James Berardinelli of Reelviews called her the "film's real acting revelation", while Todd McCarthy of Variety wrote, "Handily employing a refined English accent where the others lay on a light Austrian veneer, Biel is entirely stunning enough to fight to the death over."
 Biel played an Iraq War veteran in the 2006 film Home of the Brave, a drama about soldiers struggling to readjust to society after facing the hardships of war.
 In Next Biel starred alongside Nicolas Cage and Julianne Moore.
 She appeared in the summer comedy I Now Pronounce You Chuck & Larry, co-starring Adam Sandler and Kevin James.
 In late 2007, Biel signed on to play a stripper in Powder Blue, alongside Forest Whitaker (who also produced the film), Ray Liotta and Patrick Swayze.
 In 2007, Stuff magazine's named her No. 1 on their "100 Sexiest Women".